flash-oss/allserver/README.md

 #### Using built-in client

 Note, that this code is **same** as the HTTP client code example above!
+The only difference is the URI.

 ```js
 const { AllserverClient } = require("allserver");